Written by DiveThru Team

 5 Self Care Practices That Don't Require Money

-You can’t read a blog or scroll through Instagram without someone talking about self-care.
-When you look on social media, you’ll be convinced that you need numerous things to take care of yourself – Epsom salts, face masks, essential oils, manicures, massages and even subscription boxes that come with an assortment of self-care things each and every month.
+You can’t read a blog or scroll through Instagram without someone talking about self care.
+When you look on social media, you’ll see sooo many different things to buy for self care that it can be kinda overwhelming!
+There’s epsom salts, face masks, essential oils, manicures, massages, and even subscription boxes that come with an assortment of self care items each and every month.

-Luckily, there are numerous ways you can take care of yourself that don’t require money.
-Here are a handful of our favorites:
+Luckily, there are numerous ways you can take care of yourself that don’t require too much money!
+Taking care of yourself for the low, low price of free (or pretty cheap) just can’t be beat.
+Here are a handful of our faves:

 Whether you have been a lifelong fiction reader, or it’s never really been your thing, turning to fiction is a beautiful way to practice self-care.

-Regardless of the genre of your fiction, it can be a beautiful way to turn your mind off for a little while.
+Regardless of the genre of your fiction, reading can be a beautiful way to turn your mind off for a little while.

 Would we really be DiveThru if we didn’t mention journaling?
 As we talk about like alllll of the time, journaling is a simple and effective way to care for yourself.

-Andddd, it’s free!
-It’s free, whether you use pen and paper, your iPhone notes or even the DiveThru app (which you can download here).
+Andddd it’s free!
+It costs $0 to get introspective with journaling, whether you use pen and paper, your iPhone notes or even the DiveThru app.

 Need some ideas on what to journal about?
 We put together 5 journaling prompts for you here.